fr0gs/hugo-esteban-blog/site/content/posts/ember-nginx-docker-deployment-with-multi-stage-builds.md

 Our fronted stack consists of **Ember.js** happily running in an **nginx** server inside a docker container.
 The initial building & deployment process that we had was effective but a little cumbersome.
 I will use TenForce's [webcat](https://github.com/tenforce/webcat) repository as example.

 Initially the Ember application is built via command line (`ember build --prod`), generating a *dist.zip* file.
-The file is then uploaded to the [repository releases](https://github.com/tenforce/webcat/releases) with a new tag assigned.
+The file is then uploaded to the [repository releases](https://github.com/tenforce/webcat/releases) with a new tags assigned.

 Afterwards, when building the **nginx** docker image, from the *Dockerfile* we detect the current version of the frontend reading it from the *package.json* file and fetch it from the github releases, unpacking the zip file contents into the **nginx** serving directory.